Bumpy metric theorem in the sense of Man{\'e} for non-convex Hamiltonians: Introduction

 \section{Introduction}

-In the study of fibewise convex Hamiltonian systems, Ricardo Ma\~né introduced the notion now called Ma\~né généricity (\cite{M}): A property is called Mañé generic if, for each Hamiltonian $H$, the poperty is satisfied by the Hamiltonian $H+u$ for a generic potential $u$.
+In the study of fiberwise convex Hamiltonian systems, Ricardo Ma\~né introduced the notion now called Ma\~né genericity (\cite{M}): A property is called Mañé generic if, for each Hamiltonian $H$, the property is satisfied by the Hamiltonian $H+u$ for a generic potential $u$.

-Although this notion is particularly relevant in the case where $H$ is convex, it also makes pefect sense for more general Hamiltonians.
-Our goal in the present paper is to investigate the Mañé-generic properties of periodic orbits of not necessarily convex Hamiltonian systems and to work in the direction of what could be called a bumby metric theorem in this context: the property that all periodic orbits on a given energy surface are non-degenerate is Mañé generic.
-In the convex case, this problem was studied in dimension 2 by Oliveira in \cite{O08}, and the missing perturbation lemma necessary to generalize his result in any dimenion was obtained in \cite{RR} (using an incorrect normal form fixed in \cite{AB}).
-Observe however that there is a case not treated in \cite{O08,RR}, and that the bumpy metric theorem in the sense of Mañé remains open even in the convex case, more details below.
+Although this notion is particularly relevant in the case where $H$ is convex, it also makes perfect sense for more general Hamiltonians.
+Our goal in the present paper is to investigate the Mañé-generic properties of periodic orbits of not necessarily convex Hamiltonian systems and to work in the direction of what could be called a bumpy metric theorem in this context: the property that all periodic orbits on a given energy surface are non-degenerate is Mañé generic.
+In the convex case, this problem was studied in dimension 2 by Oliveira in \cite{O08}, and the missing perturbation lemma necessary to generalize the result in any dimension was obtained in \cite{RR} (using an incorrect normal form fixed in \cite{AB}).
+Observe however that there is a case not treated in \cite{O08,RR}, and that the bumpy metric theorem in the sense of Mañé was not solved before \cite{B24} even in the convex case, more details below.
 In the present paper, we generalize the results proved in \cite{O08,RR} (which, as we just explained, are not exactly those stated) to non-convex Hamiltonians.